 Through TrustedCare.co.uk; view the profiles of shortlisted care services via TrustedCare.co.uk to see their latest CQC rating and link to the full inspection report

-It is important to remember that the regulatory body can only report on their findings from the few days they spent with the service.
-Reading what service-users or family members have to say about their experience is invaluable.
-There are a number of ways to do this, either visit review websites directly or simply type the name of the service into Google and see what is revealed!
+It is essential to note that the regulatory body can only report on its findings from the limited time it spent with the service.
+Reading what service users or family members have to say about their experiences is invaluable.
+There are several ways to do this.
+You can either visit review websites directly or simply type the name of the service into Google to see what is revealed.

 There is so much to be gained from visiting care services; a thousand photographs could not accurately portray the ‘feel’ of a home.
 A sense of the energy and atmosphere can only be gained by visiting.

-As well as viewing the facilities you will get to meet key members of staff and witness day-to-day life at the home.
-First impressions really do count, if you felt welcomed this is going to leave a much better impression than if you were left on the doorstep ringing the bell for 5 minutes!
+In addition to viewing the facilities, you will have the opportunity to meet key members of staff and experience day-to-day life at the home.
+First impressions really do count.
+If you feel welcomed, this is going to leave a much better impression than if you were left on the doorstep ringing the bell for 5 minutes!

 Walking around the home gives you the opportunity to observe resident and staff interactions, try to remember to ask yourself the following: